-My research and teaching are driven by a love of volcanoes, and fueled by experiments and projects that are fun, exciting, and important to society
+My research and teaching are driven by a love of volcanoes, and learning.
+I focus on projects that are fun, exciting, and important to society.

 I love learning and teaching about rocks.
 I strive make an impact in two main areas of research are (1) why do volcanoes erupt and (2) what are the best ways to learn and teach about planet Earth.
 My research is driven by trans-disciplinary and novel collaborations between Science, Education, Engineering and Arts.
 The research questions that I work on are sourced from the needs of society relating to education and hazard awareness.
 To do this I talk to as many people as possible from schools, international universities, research institutes, government, and industry.
 My research is then taken up by government organisation who decide how to monitor volcanoes and make hazard maps.
 I also see uptake in changing the ways lecturers and teachers teach- which affects thousands of students.

 Some fun projects I am involved in at the moment are: